maheshcode/demoblaze-test-automation/AutomationApproach.md

 The ultimate goal of test automation is to support quick but quality deliveries.
 The time to market of the new features will be crucial without compromising the stability and quality of the platform.
 In other way goal is to have an automation suite to provide a better user experience of the e-commerce platform both in functional and non-functional aspects.

 The main objective is to have a stable automated test suite for regressions.
-To start automation for existing regression test suite, prioritizing and selecting these cases for automation is essential.
+To start automation for the existing regression test suite, prioritizing and selecting these cases for automation is essential.
 More focus should be on E2E user journeys that may validate the core functionalities covering multiple components.
 Need to keep adding automated tests for the suite with any new development of features.

 Another objective is to have automated smoke or sanity test suites (Subset of regression) which will be helpful in build verifications.
 This will ensure the environment will be in a testable state with the new deployment.